Vineett306/AI-Engineer-Day-/README.md

 An MCP (Model Context Protocol) server that enables Codex and other AI agents to analyze GitHub repositories and generate accurate onboarding guides for new developers.

-Built for **OpenAI Hackathon 2026 - Track 1: Agentic Software Engineering**
+Built for **Open AI Hackathon - Track 1: Agentic Software Engineering**

 ---